 Along with delivering consistent value, giving attention to the continuous quality of the apps across all the OS platforms is a crucial thing to retain happy and renewing customers.
 Subscription mobile applications must be highly approachable, well-performing and remarkably functional, allowing users to get a rich experience.

 Moreover, rich experience gives users a major reason to download the application in the first place and incentive to continue using it.
 So, make sure that your app keeps quality at the core because users only love those apps that are bugs-free and gives a smooth experience.

 Let’s take an example of one subscription app named MoviePass, there are many reports of a quality issue in the app in which the app suffered from the repetitive outages because of the memory leaks.
 According to the latest news from TechCrunch, MoviePass is bringing back its version of the plan that made it so popular in the first place.
 A subscription, where users pay a monthly fee and get an unlimited number of 2D movie tickets.

 Consequently, there were complaints about the recurring issues from users that they would prefer to cancel the service if they continue to face this problem.
 Therefore, to keep your subscription app bugs-free, constant testing is essential to find bugs early and ensure the smooth running of an app.

 Undeniably, subscription-based mobile apps or we can say subscription monetization model is considered as the most powerful revenue stream that is attractive for app owners and mobile app development companies.

-Another fact that you can notice is that subscription-based apps have higher perceived value because users are going to spend their hard-earned money until your app provides more value than your competitors.
+Another fact that you can notice is that subscription-based apps have higher perceived value because users are not going to spend their hard-earned money until your app provides more value than your competitors.

-So, if you have a subscription-based mobile app idea, then you can validate it from our experts, who will suggest the right subscription model for your app.
+So, if you have a subscription-based mobile app idea, you can validate it from our experts, who will suggest the right subscription model for your app.
 Being a leading mobile app development company, we have already helped more than 3000 businesses to optimize their business through mobile apps.